IDMNYU/IdeationPrototypingFA19_McDermott/week09.md

 #### / LAB/

-* Pending time, convene with your partner for [Assignment 06 Classmate Discovery](classmate_discovery.md) and make a plan for part II of the assignment, collaborative constant output
+* Pending time, convene with your partner for [Assignment 06 Classmate Discovery](classmate_discovery.md) and make a plan for part III of the assignment, collaborative constant output

 #### /Assignments for Next Week/